Re-Gathering & Opening Plan (as of 2.22.2021)

 When will the church be opened for in-person worship?

-Unity’s Re-gathering Team is meeting weekly to review COVID metrics and to develop protocols for opening our Sanctuary and campus using appropriate precautions for our Congregation.
+Unity’s Re-Gathering Team is meeting weekly to review COVID metrics and to develop protocols for opening our Sanctuary and campus using appropriate precautions for our Congregation.
 The major determinants for in-person worship are objective, scientifically based evidence that shows a consistent downward trend in community spread of COVID in our local area.

 What metrics is the Team looking at to guide this decision?

 The primary metrics that the Team is using are: (a) the 7-day moving average of new COVID cases, (b) the 7-day moving average for percent positive tests for COVID, and (c) hospitalization rates.
 The Team reviews these metrics weekly for York, Lancaster and Mecklenburg Counties as those are the major areas where our Congregation lives.
-As of October 15th, these measures have not shown a consistent downward trend.

 When will we all be able to gather together for worship in a normal fashion?